 |Vegetables (onion, potato, zucchini, spinach or anything you like)||Half of each vegetable with a few spinach leaves|

 - Mix besan, salt, red chilli powder and heeng.
 Add water slowly and keep whisking to make a smooth batter.

-- Peel the onion and wash it.
-Cut it into 2 mm thick slices.
+- Peel the onion and potatoes and wash them.
+Cut them into 2 mm thick slices.

-- Wash zucchini and cut into 2 mm thick rings.
+- Cut zucchini into 2 mm thick rings.

-- Wash the whole spinach leaves and keep aside.
+- Drain and dry the whole spinach leaves and keep aside.

 - Heat oil in a wok.
 Once it’s hot, test the oil.
 Drop a pea sized besan in the oil.
 If it browns immediately, the oil is too hot.
 If it settles down and does not sizzle, the oil is cold.